-We also execute certain derivatives, such as interest rate swaps, with clearinghouses, which requires us to post and receive collateral.
+We also execute certain derivatives, such as interest rate swaps, with clearinghouses, which require us to post and receive collateral.
 For these clearinghouse derivatives, these payments are recognized as settlements rather than collateral.

 Certain derivative instruments contain provisions that require us to either post additional collateral or immediately settle any outstanding liability balances upon the occurrence of a specified credit-risk-related event.
-No such specified credit-risk-related events occurred during the fourth quarter of 2022.
+No such specified credit-risk-related events occurred during the second quarter of 2023.